newville/pyshortcuts/README.md

 conda install -c gsecars pyshortcuts
 ```

 Pyshortcut requires the pywin32 package on Windows.
+This should be
+installed automatically with either of the above install methods.

-In order to use the
-pyshortcut GUI, the wxPython package is required.
+In order to use the pyshortcut GUI, the wxPython package is required.

 ## usage from Python